 Video of the Day

 Besides changes in the sensation of your fingers, toes, hands and feet, it isn't uncommon to experience other symptoms associated with low potassium.
 Declining levels of this nutrient may also result in muscle weakness, muscle spasms, constipation, fatigue and irregular heartbeats.
 With more severe losses of potassium, you may even experience paralysis.

 In mild cases of hypokalemia, you may see an improvement in your condition by eating foods high in potassium such as bananas, avocados, cantaloupe, figs, potatoes, broccoli, carrots, spinach, squash, almonds, cod, halibut and yogurt.
 Most legumes, including lentils, kidney beans, lima beans, pinto beans, soybeans and black-eyed peas, are also rich in potassium.
 Including more of these foods in your diet can increase the level of this nutrient in the body.

-If you're suffering from moderate to severe loss of potassium, diet alone won't help to improve the levels in the body.
+If you have moderate to severe loss of potassium, diet alone won't help to improve the levels in the body.
 In this situation, medical intervention is often necessary.
 Medline Plus reports that you may require hospitalization, where you can receive intravenous potassium supplementation to return levels to normal.

-Like low potassium, it's also possible to experience numbness when you're suffering from abnormally high levels of potassium in the body.
+Like low potassium, it's also possible to experience numbness when you have abnormally high levels of potassium in the body.
 Again, this relates to this nutrient's activity within your nerves.
 High levels can affect the impulses passed from the skin and muscles to the spinal cord and brain, leading to a loss of sensation within the fingers, toes, hands, feet and even arms or legs.